microsoft/react-native-gallery/README.md

 2. In the root directory of the repository on your device, run `yarn`.
 3. In the same directory run `npx react-native run-windows`.

+**Note: First builds will take considerably longer than subsequent builds due to the number of community modules consumed by the React Native Gallery**

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a